IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 may be different from a release date since they can be created at different times.

-GitHub release consists of a git tag, some text (commonly referred to as Release Notes) and artefacts (binaries, executables, any kind of documentation, etc.)
+GitHub release consists of a git tag, some text (commonly referred to as Release Notes) and artifacts (binaries, executables, any kind of documentation, etc.)

 ### Tagging and naming releases